Judge declines to block fake-meat law; appeal is filed

 JEFFERSON CITY, Mo.
 (AP) — A federal judge has declined to block a Missouri law that bans companies from labeling plant-based meat products or meat substitutes as meat.

-U.S. District Judge Fernando Gaitan Jr. said last week that he wouldn't issue a preliminary injunction to stop Missouri agriculture officials from enforcing the law .

-A provision in a law passed in 2018 says a product cannot be marketed as meat unless it comes from an animal with two or four feet.
+U.S. District Judge Fernando Gaitan Jr. said last week that he wouldn't issue a preliminary injunction to stop Missouri agriculture officials from enforcing the law , which says a product cannot be marketed as meat unless it comes from an animal with two or four feet, The St. Louis Post-Dispatch reported .

+The law, which was approved by the Legislature in 2018, gives the Missouri Department of Agriculture the power to investigate and refer potential labeling violations to the Attorney General's office or a county prosecutor.

-Supporters say the law protects meat producers during a time when plate-based foods are rising in popularity.
+Supporters contend they are trying to protect the products raised by ranchers, pork producers and chicken and turkey farmers during a time when plant-based products are increasing in popularity.

+Gaitan wrote in his opinion that Tofurky would not be affected by the law because its labels disclose that its products are plant-based or grown in labs.

+"Thus, plaintiffs have not shown that they are at any risk of either prosecution for violating the statute or that there is any need to change their labels or advocacy efforts," the judge said.

 Information from: St. Louis Post-Dispatch, http://www.stltoday.com